iliyanNikolaev/tu-gabrovo-masters-thesis/README.md

 </p>

 # Sensor Hub for Environmental Monitoring
-Prototype of a thesis for the completion of a Electronics Master's degree.
+Thesis for the completion of a Electronics Master's degree.

 ## Description
-This project involves the use of Arduino UNO R3 and various sensors to monitor temperature, humidity, noise level, and air quality.
+This project involves the use of Arduino UNO R3 and various sensors to monitor temperature, humidity, and air quality.
 The information is transmitted via the serial port, where a Node.js server reads and provides an interface for visualizing the data.

 ## Components
 - Arduino UNO R3 (ATmega328p)